abnermagahud/api/README.md

 		print_r($results);
 	?>

-## Create Customer Credit Card Payment Profile
+## Create Customer Check Payment Profile
 ###### Use this function to create a new bank account customer payment profile for an existing customer profile.

 	<?php